-The credit is available annually for tax years beginning on or after January 1, 2012, and is based upon qualified research expenses in Florida allowed under IRC § 41.
-A credit is allowed for certain research and development costs related to renewable energy technologies.
+The credit is based upon qualified research expenses in Florida allowed under IRC § 41.
 Only qualified target industry businesses in the manufacturing, life sciences, information technology, aviation and aerospace, homeland security and defense, cloud information technology, marine sciences, materials science, and nanotechnology industries may qualify for a research and development tax credit.

 - The tax credit will be 10% of the excess qualified research expenses over the base amount

 - The maximum tax credit for a business enterprise that has not been in existence for at least four taxable years immediately preceding the taxable year is reduced by 25% for each taxable year for which the business enterprise, or a predecessor corporation that was a business enterprise, did not exist

 - The credit taken in any taxable year may not exceed 50% of the business enterprise’s remaining net income tax liability after all other credits have been applied under Fla.
 Stat. §220.02(8)

 - The combined total amount of research and development tax credits that may be granted to all business enterprises in any calendar year is $9 million